benallfree/pocketbase-htmx-ext-sse/README.md

 1. The initial `PB_CONNECT` event to establish the connection
 2. Automatic subscription to your specified topics
 3. Swapping the `data` content into your elements based on the matching `event` name

+> **Note:** The extension will attempt to parse any JSON-parsable strings in the `data` field.
+This is particularly useful for multiline content, which should be JSON encoded to properly fit within a single line in the SSE data stream.
+If parsing fails (i.e., the content is not valid JSON), the original string is used.

 ### Configuration Attributes